-Here’s a fun collection of tips I’ve gathered for showing how to cut cakes in creative ways, these have been snipped from my vast collection of vintage cookbooks.
+Here’s a fun collection of ideas I’ve gathered for showing how to cut cakes in creative ways, these have been snipped from my vast collection of vintage cookbooks.

 The intention of the illustrations was to show how to economize by getting more servings or to serve pieces in more unique shapes for something a little different.